 1. The Millionaire Real Estate Investor by Gary Keller, Jay Papasan, and Dave Jenks

-The Millionaire Real Estate Investor was published in 2005 and still in the top-ranked books for real estate investments.
+The Millionaire Real Estate Investor was published in 2005 and is still among the top-ranked books for real estate investments.

 More than that, it is a collection of 100 self-made millionaires who had the patience and perseverance to build their financial wealth and gain freedom from debt.